fa201/PlotView/README.md

 - *portability* to Linux & Windows
 - *ease of programming* for a beginner

 **matplotlib** will be used to handle the plotting part in a separate window.
+PlotView will only prepare the matplotlib command for the user.

 ### infos/
 *PlotView_GUI.pdf* shows the GUI design.